RizzlerGod102/Weather-App/README.md

 OpenWeatherMap API – real-time weather data

-How to Download / Clone
+**How to Download**

-Go to your GitHub repository page.
+1. Go to the GitHub repository page.

-Click the green Code button at the top right.
+2. Click the green Code button at the top right.

-Click Download ZIP
+3. Click Download ZIP

-Extract the ZIP file to your computer
+4. Extract the ZIP file to your computer

+5. Open index.html in your browser to run the weather app.

 Open index.html in your browser